How Culture Shapes Identity and Daily Life

 Time Management

-Some cultures value punctuality and strict schedules, while others focus more on relationships than deadlines.
+Some cultures prioritize punctuality and strict schedules, while others value relationships over deadlines.
+These differences affect workplace productivity and collaboration.

 Authority and Hierarchy